Taxing Hidden Wealth: The Consequences of US Enforcement Initiatives on Evasive Foreign Accounts

 Publikation: Bidrag til tidsskrift › Tidsskriftartikel › Forskning › fagfællebedømt

 In 2008, the IRS initiated efforts to curb the use of offshore accounts to evade taxes.
-This paper uses administrative microdata to examine the impact of the enforcement efforts on taxpayers’ reporting of offshore accounts and income.
-Enforcement caused approximately 60,000 individuals to disclose offshore accounts with a combined value of around $120 billion.
-Most disclosures happened outside offshore voluntary disclosure programs by individuals who never admitted prior noncompliance.
-The disclosed accounts were concentrated in countries whose institutions facilitate tax evasion.
-The enforcement-driven disclosures increased annual reported capital income by $2.5-$4 billion corresponding to $0.7-$1.0 billion in additional tax revenue.
+This paper uses administrative microdata to examine the impact of enforcement efforts on taxpayers’ reporting of offshore accounts and income.
+We find that enforcement caused approximately 50,000 individuals to disclose offshore accounts with a combined value of about $100 billion.
+Most disclosures happened outside offshore voluntary disclosure programs, by individuals who never admitted prior noncompliance.
+Disclosed accounts were concentrated in countries often characterized as tax havens.
+Enforcement-driven disclosures increased annual reported capital income by $2-$4 billion, corresponding to $0.6-$1.2 billion in additional tax revenue.

 |Status||Udgivet - 2020|

 Antal downloads er baseret på statistik fra Google Scholar og www.ku.dk